dream-gcm/usermanual/source/index.rst

 How to cite this manual?

-_DREAM user manual, Nick Hall and Stephanie Leroux, Nov.
-2023.
-DOI: [xxxxx](doi.org)_
+*DREAM user manual, Nick Hall and Stephanie Leroux, Nov.
+2023. `DOI xxx <www.doi.org>`_*

-You can browse this manual on-line or download it in pdf by clicking on "Read the Docs" at the bottom left of this page.
+You can browse this manual on-line here, or download it in pdf by clicking on "Read the Docs" at the bottom left of this page.

 .. toctree::
    :maxdepth: 3